J-Obog/littlekv/README.md

 # Little KV

-Little KV (LKV) is a lightweight, key-value store (think Redis, Couchbase on a much smaller scale) written in Python that leverages in-memory storage to maximize read/write times.
-LKV also uses websocketing for client-server communication in order to minimize low latency.
+Little KV (LKV) is a lightweight, key-value store (think Redis, Couchbase on a much smaller scale) written in Python that leverages in-memory storage to minimize read/write times.
+LKV also uses websocketing for client-server communication in order to minimize latency.

 ## Setup